bcgov/nr-forest-client/backend/docs/MAIL_FORMAT.md

 - province
 - contact (see below)

-So for example, to get the city of the **first** location, the variable would be `${location.[0].city}`.
+So for example, to get the city of the **first** location, the variable would be `${address.[0].city}`.

 ##### Contacts

-Information related to contacts is present inside the location data.
-Each location can have multiple contacts, so it needs to follow the index based format, where for each entry you have to pass the index of the contact, wrapped around `[` and `]`.
+Information related to contacts for this client, with an index based entry for each contact.
+The top level property name is `contact` and for each entry you have to pass the index of the contact, wrapped around `[` and `]`.
 Each contact will have the following properties:

 - name (will be the junction of first and last name)